DV

 What is the difference between ONEQ and QQQM?

-ONEQ (Fidelity Nasdaq Composite Index ETF) tracks Nasdaq Composite Index with a large cap strategy, while QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach.
+ONEQ (Fidelity Nasdaq Composite Index ETF) tracks Nasdaq Composite Index with a large cap approach, while QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach.
 They are issued by Fidelity Investments and Invesco respectively.

 Can I hold both ONEQ and QQQM?